VanessaTsang888/the-complete-2023-web-development-bootcamp/S20-APIs/250-adding-success-failure-pages/newsletter-signup/README.md

 ## About

+Essentially for this Newsletter Signup website application, I am used a third party API to develop my server which is called: `app.js` because my objective is to learn to use `Node.js` and the framework Express.js for backend development rather than learning to develop my own API's.
+For the frontend development I've used Bootstrap to save time in using HTML and CSSS to develop the signup form since the purpose of this project is to learn how to develop a server using `Node.js` and the `Express.js` framework.

-By developing this newsletter signup website I have learnt the following:
+By developing this newsletter signup website application I have completed the following lectures:

 - API Endpoints, Paths and parameters.
 - API Authentication and Postman.